pierrelstan/my-movies/README.md

 \
 &nbsp;
 # Description:
-lo-movie is a movie app for small stores that clients can  can watch movie anytime.
+Lo-movie is a movie app that users can watch movies.

 The main functionalities of the app are:
 - Sign In